Scifabric/pybossa/doc/user/tutorial.rst

     pbs --server server --apikey key create_project

-This command will read the values in the file **project.json** and it will use them to create an empty project in the PyBossa server of your choice.
+This command will read the values in the file **project.json** and it will use them to create an empty project in the PYBOSSA server of your choice.

 .. note::